Ministry Apprenticeships

 The driving force for this initiative is the partnership between trainers.
 They are people who are committed to partnering together to grow the quality and number of training churches and from that fellowship an increasing flow of well-trained gospel leaders.

-We are looking to gather existing trainers who are:
+We are looking to gather existing and potential trainers who are:

 • Like-minded – aligned around theology and ministry philosophy